 We currently lease over 2800 acres from Consol Energy in Eighty Four, PA, where our members (volunteers) enjoy exclusive hunting rights.
 Many of our members and volunteers have disabilities themselves and are well aware of the challenges to getting outdoors.
 Together, we can overcome these obstacles and achieve success independently and collectively.
 We are required to maintain the property and to keep the fields cleared in agreement with Consol Energy as stated in our lease.
 We have many fundraisers such as Ham and Bacon shoots, sales of raffle tickets, and receive generous donations from individuals, companies, and other organizations.
 These funds enable us to fulfill our obligation to Consol and provide the services to the disabled.

-We have one pontoon boat that is handicap equipped to take the wheelchair bound individuals, and others fishing on the Monongahela River.
-For hunting season, we have a heated facility where we can serve a hot lunch and provide warmth for the handicapped hunters.
+We have one pontoon boat that is accessible for all disabled individuals, regardless of disability for fishing on the Monongahela River.
+For hunting season, we have a heated facility where we can serve a hot lunch and provide warmth for the disabled hunters.

 We thank everyone for their support to our organization and to all the volunteers who devote countless hours and a lot of their time to the organization!
 It truly means a lot to everyone involved.
 The organization wouldn’t be where it is today wi5out the help of our devoted members and volunteers!